ostroproject/ostro-os/doc/README.rst

 sphinx_build
     Sphinx configuration and build files for the Ostro Project's website.
-When processed, html output is contained within this folder in the _build/html folder.
+When processed, HTML output is contained within this folder in the _build/html folder.
+We use two different themes: one simple theme for generating an HTML site that can be viewed locally (this is the theme included with the source code), and a second more complex theme that's used to generate the public facing website accessed via the internet.
+This latter theme is matched to the theme used on the main ostroproject.org website and maintained by the website team.

 .. _howtos: howtos